-This guidance has been produced in order to support the delivery of the Level 1/2 Technical Award in Health and Social Care Examined Assessment (EA) and Non-Exam Assessment (NEA) It is not intended to replace the specification documents but should be used in conjunction with them to support the successful delivery and completion of the qualification and assessments.
+This guidance has been produced in order to support the delivery of the Level 1/2 Technical Award in Business and Enterprise Examined Assessment (EA) and the Non-Exam Assessment (NEA).
+It is not intended to replace the specification documents but should be used in conjunction with them to support the successful delivery and completion of the qualification and assessments.